jessnjerome/adam-blog/_posts/2017-08-03-accommodation.markdown

 Oxford has lots of hotels to suit most budgets and tastes.
 We'd recommend booking early as June can be very busy with tourists.
-Although fairly centrally located, the Perch is located down a long winding lane, which means a taxi will be required to get back to your hotel after the reception.
+Although fairly centrally located, The Perch is located down a long winding lane, which means a taxi will be required to get back to your hotel after the reception.
 Therefore, we'd recommend choosing your hotel location based on  distance from the Bodleian rather than the Perch.